sudhir-reddy/debugging_problems/README.md

 To run locally, can launch the `org.flipkart.fdp.debugging_problems.ExampleLauncher` class with the right arguments.

+## Debugging
+Look at the failures in the Spark executor logs and identify the issue which is causing this to fail.
+Code should not be provided to the developers as it will become very easy to solve the problems.

 ## Adding More Scenarios
 Create a new class and add it to `org.flipkart.fdp.debugging_problems.ExampleLauncher.problems`